home page

 Find an author in your state who visits schools.
 I'm in Massachusetts.
 Kim Norman has made a list of authors who visit schools, by state: authorvisitsbystate.com

-And here's another list, from Kirsten Cappy at Curious City -- Authorvisits.com
+Another list, from Kirsten Cappy at Curious City -- Authorvisits.com

-A local Massachusetts author directory from the New England Society of Children's Book Writers and illustrators: www.nescbwi.org/connections/
+An author directory from the New England Society of Children's Book Writers and illustrators: www.nescbwi.org/connections/

 See more springtime pictures here

-In April, I saw a frog in the garden!
+In April, I saw a frog!

 I posted three pictures of trees covered with snow here.
 What do the snow covered trees remind you of? lace? vanilla frosting?
 It is sort of like looking at clouds, they have such interesting shapes!